-For the CertHE in Business Administration, students are required to attend a full- or part-time programme of instruction at an institution that is recognised by the University to teach the programme.
+Students are required to attend a full- or part-time programme of instruction at a teaching centre that is recognised by the University to teach the programme.

-The website provides an overview of recognised teaching institutions and a Directory of Institutions.
+The University of London website provides an overview of teaching centres.

 Programme structures